ustutz/linahx/README.md

     matrix = Matrix.fromString( "1, 2, 3\n 4, 5, 6", ",", "\n" );

+You can see the currently implemented features in this [comparison table]()

 ####...check the source code for more information on the implemented methods.